 Not much poetry in that.

-If this advert was filmed in Croydon, in English, with the music shaking a pair of old Charles and Di wedding mugs and the music replaced by Slade singing Humpty Dumpty, then nobody would buy it.
+If this advert was filmed in rainy Croydon, in English, with the music rattling only a pair of ancient Charles and Di wedding mugs and the tune replaced by Slade singing Humpty Dumpty, then nobody in Britain would fall for it.

-Think about that next time you’re tempted to put money into some complicated, exotic sounding financial product on the back of its mysterious charms.
+Think about it the next time you’re tempted to put money into some complicated, exotic sounding financial product on the back of its mysterious charms.